2.1. معالجة البيانات¶ Open the notebook in Colab

 In addition to elementwise computations, we can also perform linear algebra operations, including vector dot products and matrix multiplication.
 We will explain the crucial bits of linear algebra (with no assumed prior knowledge) in Section 2.3.

-We can also concatenate multiple ndarray
+We can also concatenate multiple ndarrays together, stacking

-them end-to-end to form a larger ndarray
+them end-to-end to form a larger ndarray.
+We just need to provide a

-s and tell the system along which axis to
+list of ndarrays and tell the system along which axis to

 concatenate.
 The example below shows what happens when we concatenate